Start Printed Page 35151

 Using prices reported by AMS' Market News Service, the average free on board (f.o.b.) price for Southeastern potatoes for the 2017 marketing season was about $50 per hundredweight.
 Based on information from the National Agricultural Statistics Service (NASS), estimated total production in Virginia and North Carolina for the 2017 season was 4,666,000 hundredweight of potatoes.
 Multiplying the f.o.b. price by the estimated production results in an estimated handler value of $233,300,000.
 Dividing this figure by the number of handlers (ten) yields an estimated average annual handler receipt of $23,330,000.
 Using the average price and shipment information, the number of handlers, and assuming a normal distribution, the majority of handlers have average annual receipts of more than $7,500,000.

 Based on information from NASS, during the 2017 season, there were 19,600 total acres harvested in Virginia and North Carolina with a total value of production at $59,038,000 for the season.
 The average producer prices for Virginia and North Carolina Irish potatoes in 2017 were $16.30 and $11.40 per hundredweight, respectively, for an average price of $13.85.
-Dividing the 2017 total production value by the average of the two states' producer prices and using a normal distribution, the average gross annual revenue for each of the 20 producers would be about $213,134, which is below the SBA threshold of $750,000.
+Dividing the 2017 total production value by the average of the two states' producer prices and using a normal distribution, the average gross annual revenue for each of the 20 producers would be about $213,134.

 Therefore, based on the above handler and producer revenue estimates, the majority of Southeastern potato handlers may be classified as large entities, while a majority of producers may be classified as small entities.

-This final rule terminates the Order for Irish potatoes grown in Southeastern states and the rules and regulations issued thereunder.
+This proposed rule would terminate the Order for Irish potatoes grown in Southeastern states and the rules and regulations issued thereunder.
 The Order authorizes regulation of the handling of Irish potatoes grown in designated counties of Virginia and North Carolina.
 The Order was initially suspended in 2011, at the recommendation of the Committee, to eliminate the expense of administering the Order while the industry determined the effects of not having regulations in place.
-At the request of the industry in 2013, the suspension was extended through March 1, 2017, to provide the industry with more time to consider changes and evaluate new developments that could affect the future need for the Order.
+In 2013, at the request of the industry, the suspension was extended through March 1, 2017, to provide the industry with more time to consider changes and evaluate new developments in the industry that could affect the future need for the Order.
 The final rule that extended the suspension through March 1, 2017, stated that AMS would proceed with a notice to propose termination absent an industry recommendation to reactivate the Order.
-The results of the suspension and the industry's failure to petition USDA to have the Order reactivated by the end of the suspension period support termination of the Order.
+The results of the suspension and the industry's failure to petition USDA to have the Order reactivated by the end of the suspension period support the proposal to terminate the Order.

 Section 953.66 provides that USDA terminate or suspend any or all provisions of the Order when a finding is made that the Order does not tend to effectuate the declared policy of the Act.
 Furthermore, section 608c(16)(A) of the Act provides that USDA terminate or suspend the operation of any order whenever the order or any provision thereof obstructs or does not tend to effectuate the declared policy of the Act.
 An additional provision requires that Congress be notified not later than 60 days before the date an order would be terminated.

-Termination of the Order will reduce costs to both handlers and producers (while marketing order requirements are applied to handlers, the costs of such requirements are often passed on to producers).
-Furthermore, following a period of over seven years of regulatory suspension, AMS has determined that termination of the Order will not adversely impact the Virginia and North Carolina Irish potato industry.
+The proposed termination of the Order would reduce costs to both handlers and producers (while marketing order requirements are applied to handlers, the costs of such requirements are often passed on to producers).
+Furthermore, following a period of over seven years of regulatory suspension, it has been determined that termination of the Order would not adversely impact the Virginia and North Carolina Irish potato industry.

-As an alternative to this action, AMS considered not terminating the Order.
-In that case, the industry could have Start Printed Page 4683recommended further refinements to the Order and the handling regulations to better meet current marketing needs.
+As an alternative to this proposed rule, AMS considered not terminating the Order.
+In that case, the industry could have recommended further refinements to the Order and the handling regulations to better meet current marketing needs.
 However, the industry did not petition to have the Order reactivated by the end of the suspension period.
-Therefore, this alternative was rejected, and AMS is terminating the Order.
+Therefore, this alternative was rejected, and AMS proposes that the Order be terminated.

-In accordance with the Paperwork Reduction Act of 1995 (44 U.S.C. chapter 35), the information collection requirements being terminated were previously approved by OMB and assigned OMB No. 0581-0178, Fruit, Vegetable and Specialty Crops.
-Termination of the reporting requirements under the Order will reduce the reporting and recordkeeping burden on Irish potato handlers in Southeastern states and should further reduce industry expenses.
+In accordance with the Paperwork Reduction Act of 1995 (44 U.S.C. chapter 35), the information collection requirements that would be terminated Start Printed Page 35153were previously approved by OMB and assigned OMB No. 0581-0178, Vegetable and Specialty Crops.
+Termination of the reporting requirements under the Order would reduce the reporting and recordkeeping burden on Irish potato handlers in Southeastern states and should further reduce industry expenses.

 AMS is committed to complying with the E-Government Act, to promote the use of the internet and other information technologies to provide increased opportunities for citizen access to Government information and services, and for other purposes.